Portugal’s democracy founder Mario Soares dies aged 92

 Portugal's former president Mario Soares, widely seen as the father of the country's modern-day democracy, died Saturday aged 92 in Lisbon, a fortnight after being admitted to hospital.

 The founder of Portugal’s Socialist party, Soares spent decades in politics and spearheaded the country’s entry into the European Union.
 He was president from 1986 to 1996 after serving as foreign minister and prime minister, and later became a European lawmaker.

-“We have lost today someone who has so many times been the face and the voice of our freedom, for which he fought all his life,” said the country’s current prime minister and fellow Socialist Antonio Costa.
+“We have lost today someone who has so many times been the face and the voice of our freedom, for which he fought all his life,” said the country’s current prime minister and fellow socialist Antonio Costa.

-The hospital did not reveal the precise cause of Soares’s death, but relatives say he never fully overcame a spate of illnesses in 2013.
+The hospital did not reveal the precise cause of Soares’s death, but relatives say he never fully overcame a spate of illness in 2013.
 His health further deteriorated after his wife’s death in July 2015.

 The new United Nations secretary-general, ex-Portuguese premier Antonio Guterres, hailed Soares as “one of the rare political leaders who had real stature in both Europe and the world.”

 – ‘Fighter for freedom’ –